Mobile Protected Firepower: Design requirements

 The Army stated in its request for proposals in 2015 that it expected the MPF to operate in concert with the Army Ground Mobility Vehicle and Light Reconnaissance Vehicle.
-The Army said the MPF will operate in "austere and unpredictable locations."
+The Army said the MPF will operate in "austere and unpredictable locations".
+At an industry day in August 2016, an Army spokesperson said the MPF was one of the Army's top priorities.
+The Army desired a commercial off-the-shelf vehicle weighing no more than 32 tons.

 The Army opted not to add a requirement for an air-drop capability, unlike the M8 Armored Gun System, which had this capability.
 According to an Army Futures Command official, as of 2021, one of the two competing team's bids was potentially light enough to airdrop due to its "significantly" lighter weight.

 Competition

 In November 2017, the Army issued a request for proposal (RFP) for the Engineering and Manufacturing Development (EMD) phase and, in order to maximize competition, planned to award up to two Middle Tier Acquisition (MTA) contracts for the EMD phase in early 2019.
 The expected buy was 504 MPF systems.

 Science Applications International Corporation partnered with ST Kinetics and CMI Defence.
 The design paired CMI's Cockerill 305 turret to an ST Kinetics Next Generation Armored Fighting Vehicle hull.
 BAE Systems offered a vehicle based on the M8 Armored Gun System.
 General Dynamics Land Systems offered a variant of the Griffin II.

-The GDLS light tank incorporates components and systems from the British Ajax IFV (itself based on the Austrian–Spanish ASCOD).
+The GDLS vehicle incorporates components and systems from the British Ajax IFV (itself based on the Austrian–Spanish ASCOD).
 It was publicly unveiled on 22 April 2020.
 BAE Systems' proposal was a lighter updated version of the M8 Armored Gun System, which was canceled in 1996.

-In December 2018, the Army downselected BAE and GDLS's proposals to move forward.
-The Army awarded Rapid Prototyping contracts for MPF not to exceed $376 million to these two companies.
+In December 2018, the Army narrowed their choices to BAE and GDLS's proposals to move forward.
+The Army awarded rapid prototyping contracts for MPF not to exceed $376 million to these two companies.

-GDLS delivered its prototypes (based on the Griffin II) in December 2020.
-BAE faced production difficulties and supplier issues related to the COVID-19 pandemic, which delayed delivery until March 2021.
+Both companies faced production difficulties and supplier issues related to the COVID-19 pandemic.
+The Army had required that the two companies submit all of their 12 prototypes by August 2020.
+GDLS delivered all of its prototypes (based on the Griffin II) by December 2020.
+BAE's final prototypes were delivered in February 2021.
 The assessment phase began in January 2021 at Fort Bragg, North Carolina, with testing scheduled to run through June 2021.
 In March 2022, BAE was reportedly disqualified from the competition due to "noncompliance issues", leaving GDLS as the only remaining option.

-The Army selected the GDLS Griffin II light tank in June 2022.
-The initial contract is for 96 low-rate initial production (LRIP) vehicles, with first delivery by the end of 2023.
+The Army selected the GDLS Griffin II in June 2022.
+The initial contract is for 96 Low-Rate Initial Production (LRIP) vehicles, with first delivery by the end of 2023.